OscarOdh/GMMK3_RGB/README.md

 ### `protocol.rs` — the QMK OpenRGB wire format

-The only file that touches `hidapi`.
+The only file that touches `hidapi` — every USB byte in the program goes through here.
 Contains the verified command layouts, the HID report-descriptor parser that measures packet size, and the VIA-vs-OpenRGB handshake.

 Special considerations:
 - `open()` refuses on three conditions before it will return a handle: a conflicting process, an unreadable report size, and VIA mode.
-All three are fail-closed by design.
+All three are fail-closed by design — it would rather not run than run wrong.
 - `set_direct_mode()` **verifies by read-back**.
 Do not simplify this to a fire-and-forget write.
 - `drain_input()` is called after writes so firmware replies cannot accumulate.